svc333/overview/zero_downtime.md

 Your global strategy is important.
 You can select a specific data center or location to deploy your data in the right part of the world for your customers.
 {:shortdesc}

 {{site.data.keyword.Bluemix}} platform services are self-managed.
 Meaning, the locations in which you deploy your app can spread workloads across data centers.
-And you can ensure a failover design is in place, which means your app is always up and running for your customers.
+And you can ensure that a failover design is in place, which means your app is always up and running for your customers.
 For your infrastructure resources, you can select individual data centers in which the resources are deployed.

 All {{site.data.keyword.Bluemix_notm}} resources are hosted in data center locations around the world.
 High availability and disaster recovery aren't universal across all services, so the type of high availability and disaster recovery that's available depends on the service that you're using.

 ## Disaster recovery
 {: #disaster-recovery}

 Disaster recovery is about surviving a catastrophic failure or loss of availability in a single location.
-To ensure disaster recovery is in place, it's necessary to deploy several {{site.data.keyword.Bluemix_notm}} environments in multiple locations to avoid single points of failure.
+To ensure that disaster recovery is in place, it's necessary to deploy several {{site.data.keyword.Bluemix_notm}} environments in multiple locations to avoid single points of failure.
 These environments can be a combination of Public, Dedicated, or Local platforms.

 ### Disaster recovery plan
 {: #dr-plan}